gtech-mulearn/mufifa-2026/profile/angelmarysunil@mulearn.md

 - Vite
 ## Public Portfolio & Recognition

-Some of my projects include a Movie App, Recipe App, Chat App, restaurent management system During μFIFA, I plan to build more collaborative projects, contribute to open-source repositories, and strengthen my public portfolio.
+Some of my projects include a Movie App, Recipe App, Chat App, restaurant management system.
+During μFIFA, I plan to build more collaborative projects, contribute to open-source repositories, and strengthen my public portfolio.

 ## Education and Proof of Work